dalathegreat/Battery-Emulator-Wiki/docs/setup/software/battery_2x.md

 After the main battery is started, the system will automatically close the interconnect contactors for the second battery, if it's within 1.5V of the main battery.
 Note that if you skip the interconnect contactor and rely on only closing via CAN, you need to manually sync up the system first, otherwise you will blow the fuses.

-To control the second battery, you need to install an extra contactor in series with it.
-Secondary battery does not use precharge, thus you can switch both positive and negative at the same time.
+If your battery uses **Contactor control via GPIO**, you can use the buil-in contactors to attach the second battery to the DC link.
+Secondary battery does not use precharge (leave the precharge relay unconnectedÖ, and you can switch both positive and negative at the same time, from the same SSR.

 Enable **2ⁿᵈ battery contactor control via GPIO:** in the Settings page.
 When the second battery voltage matches the main battery the extra contactor will engage and combine the two batteries into one large one.